Till the Bitter End

 “Sit down, sit down next to me.”

 There is something about Bir Kasdali that unnerves me.
 People in this town are like zombies.
 They seem to have developed a habit of twisting the truth.
-According to what gets posted on Facebook, the graveyard I was at ...Read more
+According to what gets posted on Facebook, the graveyard I was ...Read more

 RIP